Next JS vs Gatsby: Selecting the Best Tool for Your Web Development Needs

 As we said earlier, both frameworks support Static-Site Generation (SSG), Server-Side Rendering (SSR), and Client-Side Rendering (CSR).
 It means they can easily let you build dynamic websites, static websites, or Jamstack websites (static websites with full interactivity and modularity).

-Both Next.js and Gatsby provide such a solution but have their own approaches.
+Both Next.js and Gatsby offer this solution, but they have different approaches.
 It’s also the area where the most important differences between these two tools come to light.

 Deferred Static Generation (DSG) in Gatsby